-PtProtect® – Interpretation of Results
+PtProtect® – Interpreting Results

-In addition to the major metabolism that occurs in standard doses of opiate and opioids, when high doses of codeine or morphine are used in tolerant patients, “minor” metabolites can occur from commonly prescribed opioids (codeine → hydrocodone, and morphine → hydromorphone).
+In addition to the major metabolism that occurs in standard doses of opiates and opioids, when high doses of codeine or morphine are used in tolerant patients, “minor” metabolites can occur from commonly prescribed opioids (codeine → hydrocodone, and morphine → hydromorphone).

 The complex biotransformation (metabolism) of opiates and opioids is shown in the diagram below.

 Determining the source of a detected opiate/opioid can be difficult and requires clinical correlation.